ScorpionFiko/chad-gpt/README.md

 ### Google Custom Search Engine:

-The Custom Search Engine, also known as Programmable Search Engine, is a feature that goolge provides where a user can modify the Google search engine to only look for specific types in information.
+The Custom Search Engine, also known as Programmable Search Engine, is a feature that Goolge provides where a user can modify the Google search engine to only look for specific types in information.
 For this specific application, the search engine has been programmed to only search images from workoutlabs.com to retrieve watermarked images of the exercises.

 ### OpenAI